Our House System

 Our House System is the back bone of our success and of the success of other partnership schools such as: Swavesey Village College and Nene Park Academy and creates a strong team and community identity linking in with the curriculum teams.
 It reflects and delivers the commitment to ‘know, value and support every student to achieve.’

-The Academy is divided into two Houses of approximately 200 pupils each.
+The Academy is divided into three Houses of approximately 150 pupils each.

 The Houses provide support and guidance within an environment where the needs of each child are known by his or her Tutor, SSA and Senior Tutor and their individual progress is monitored closely.
 Importantly, the House is the focus of the relationship between the school and families, with siblings always in the same House.

 The House Office is the focal point for the House with the Student Support Assistant (SSA) available at all times during the school day to support the needs of students and parents within that House family.

 There are three Houses and all members of staff are a member of one of these Houses.
 Each House has a Senior Tutor who manages and supports the Tutoring team.

 Pupils entering the Academy all enter one of the House’s tutor groups in each House, with approximately 18 students in each; these tutor groups are vertical, with a cross-section of students from years 7 – 11.
 The tutor’s role is to support and guide students, along with their parents, to achieve their best academically and develop as individuals.
 Each House tutorial team is led by a Senior Tutor who is:

 - Responsible for the quality of guidance and support provided by tutors within the House